doddle-owl/doddle-owl-en-docs/docs/source/user_manual.rst

 General Ontology Selection Panel
 -------------------------------------------
-:numref:`ontology-selection-panel` shows the General Ontology Selection Panel.
-In the Ontology Selection Module, you can select reference ontologies.
+:numref:`ontology-selection-panel` shows a screenshot of the General Ontology Selection Panel.
+In the Ontology Selection Module, the users can select reference ontologies.
 The reference ontologies are used in the other modules in DODDLE-OWL.
 5 types of general ontologies as shown in :numref:`ontology-selection-panel` -1 (WordNet, Japanese, WordNet, Japanese Wikipedia Ontology, EDR general electronic dictionary, and EDR special electronic dictionary) can be used as reference ontologies in DODDLE-OWL.
-For WordNet, you can choose either ver.3.0 or ver.3.1.
+For WordNet, the users can choose either ver.3.0 or ver.3.1.
 Using general ontologies with checkboxes checked, then build a concept hierarchy in a domain ontology.
 Depending on the domain, it may not be possible to cover the vocabulary with only one general ontology, so it is possible to combine multiple general ontologies to build domain ontologies.

 The namespace table as shown in :numref:`ontology-selection-panel` -2 manages the correspondence between the namespace URI and its namespace prefix.
-You can input a prefix and a namespace in the :numref:`ontology-selection-panel` -3  and add them by the add button in the right side of :numref:`ontology-selection-panel` -3.
+The users can input a prefix and a namespace in the :numref:`ontology-selection-panel` -3  and add them by the add button in the right side of :numref:`ontology-selection-panel` -3.

 .. _ontology-selection-panel:
 .. figure:: figures/ontology-selection-panel.png
    :scale: 80 %
-   :alt: General Ontology Selection Panel
+   :alt: A screenshot of the General Ontology Selection Panel
    :align: center

-   General Ontology Selection Panel
+   A screenshot of the General Ontology Selection Panel

 OWL Ontology Selection Panel
 ------------------------------------------
-:numref:`owl-ontology-selection-panel` shows the OWL Ontology Selection Panel.
-You can select existing OWL ontologies as reference ontologies by the Add (File) or Add (URI) buttons in the :numref:`owl-ontology-selection-panel` -1.
+:numref:`owl-ontology-selection-panel` shows a screenshot of the OWL Ontology Selection Panel.
+The users can select existing OWL ontologies as reference ontologies by the Add (File) or Add (URI) buttons in the :numref:`owl-ontology-selection-panel` -1.

 It is considered that if the ontologies for a target domain exist on the web and can be reused, the cost of refining semi-automatically generated ontologies will be reduced.
 The ontologies constructed by DODDLE-OWL are described in OWL.
 Therefore, these ontologies can be reused as reference ontologies in DODDLE-OWL.

 OWL meta data of the selected ontology from the ontology list (:numref:`owl-ontology-selection-panel` -1 ) is shown in the :numref:`owl-ontology-selection-panel` -3.
-You can select SPARQL templates to extract ontological elements in OWL ontologies in the :numref:`owl-ontology-selection-panel` -2 .
-You can use 5 types of SPARQL templates as shown in :ref:`extracting-ontology-elements-using-sparql-template`.
+The users can select SPARQL templates to extract ontological elements in OWL ontologies in the :numref:`owl-ontology-selection-panel` -2 .
+The users can use 5 types of SPARQL templates as shown in :ref:`extracting-ontology-elements-using-sparql-template`.

 .. _owl-ontology-selection-panel:
 .. figure:: figures/owl-ontology-selection-panel.png
    :scale: 80 %
-   :alt: OWL Ontology Selection Panel
+   :alt: A screenshot of the OWL Ontology Selection Panel
    :align: center

-   OWL Ontology Selection Panel
+   A screenshot of the OWL Ontology Selection Panel

 Input Document Selection Panel
 =================================
-:numref:`input-document-selection-panel` shows the Input Document Selection Panel.
-In the Input Document Selection Panel, you can select domain specific documents described in English or Japanese.
+:numref:`input-document-selection-panel` shows a screenshot of the Input Document Selection Panel.
+In the Input Document Selection Panel, the users can select domain specific documents described in English or Japanese.
 Text data can be extracted from files of various formats (Word, Excel, PowerPoint, and PDF) using Apache POI and Apache PDFBox.
-At this step, you can select part of speech (POS) (Noun, Verb, Others, and Compound Word) for extraction of words from the documents.
+At this step, the users can select part of speech (POS) (Noun, Verb, Others, and Compound Word) for extraction of words from the documents.

 We describe the details of each part in :numref:`input-document-selection-panel` below.

 .. _input-document-selection-panel:
 .. figure:: figures/input-document-selection-panel.png
    :scale: 80 %
-   :alt: Input Document Selection Panel
+   :alt: A screenshot of the Input Document Selection Panel
    :align: center

-   Input Document Selection Panel
+   A screenshot of the Input Document Selection Panel

 #.
 Display a list of input documents.
 #.
 Selects the description language (Japanese or English) of the input document and adds and deletes the input document.